Powering Change

 In order to ensure that the panels sit as flush as possible with the roof surface, it is important to allow for the system at the design stage.
 Partial roof systems have greater depth than the surrounding roof tiles which needs to be taken into account by the architect and structural engineer.
 Wind uplift pressures are higher when solar is roof integrated.
 In addition all systems require flashings; in some cases this can require bespoke and detailed design.
 We can do all of this for you.

-For new builds, the cost of the GSE or Easy Roof Evolution in roof system is on a par with the cost of an on roof system, at about £1,200 per kWp ex.
+For new builds, the cost of the GSE in-roof system is on a par with the cost of an on roof system, at about £1,200 per kWp ex.
 VAT and scaffolding.

 The in roof system doesn’t need roof tiles under it, and thus overall, it comes out cheaper.